SE::AOL::Suggest - AOL Search Suggestion Scraper

 thesis

-In the query format, specify a macro for substituting additional words from the Keywords.txt file, this method allows you to increase the variability of queries many times:
+In the query format, we specify the macro for substituting additional words from the file Keywords.txt, this method exponentially increases the variability of queries:

 {subs:Keywords} $query